Strilanc/LinqToCollections/ReadMe.txt

 - Disable signing or choose a different strong name file
 - Install Code Contracts ( http://research.microsoft.com/en-us/projects/contracts/ )
  ~ Not strictly necessary, but argument validation may be omitted without it.
- ~ Do not turn on the inclusion of runtime postcondition and invariant checks, except for testing (because some expensive-at-runtime ones are used).
+ ~ Activate only runtime precondition checking (some postconditions, invariants and assumptions are quite expensive to check).

 --- Notes ---
 How is this library useful?
 - Ask only for what you need.
 A method taking IList<T> may modify the list, but you trivially know it won't if it takes IRist<T>.
 - IEnumerable<T> is costly in time or memory when you need random access to the sequence elements.
-- Several operations become much more efficient (Last and Reverse in particular)
+- Several operations become much more efficient (Last and Reverse in particular).
+- Some operations stay efficient (Count in particular) when operations like projection don't degrade a list into an enumerable.

 Why use a new type instead of IList<T>?
 - Mainly the fact that IList<T> has mutating methods.
 Purity being obvious is important.